enheragu/openscad_model_lib/README.md

 # openscad_tools

-Set of models in openscad to be used from misc, mechanical and electronical parts.
+Set of models in [OpenSCAD](https://www.openscad.org/) to be used from misc, mechanical and electronical parts along with some utils (functions and modules for specific geometries).

-This is a collection of [OpenSCAD](https://www.openscad.org/) models.
+I use this repo as a library of my designs to have them together and organized.

+You will find some usefull items along with other random stuff.
+I think that in many cases doing random stuff is a nice way to learn new math and 3d design concepts.

 It is work in progess and I add new stuff whenever I need it.